aws-samples/modern-time-series-forecasting-on-aws/README.md

 3. Amazon SageMaker DeepAR
 4. Chronos
 5. AutoGluon

-6. Amazon SageMaker custom algorithm
-7. Amazon QuickSight forecast
+Additional notebooks cover forecasting with GluonTS, a custom algorithm on SageMaker, and Amazon QuickSight.

 The [workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/76a419ba-6303-4e7c-ac02-47112ed7cb3f/en-US) is available in AWS workshop catalog.
 You can run this workshop on an AWS-led event or in your own AWS account.